-How to Organize Information Effectively: What You Can Learn From Information Architecture
+How to Organize Information Effectively According to Information Architecture

 At its core, a website is a way of presenting information to users.
 When the information is organized effectively, it makes it easy for users to find what they are looking for and for the business to accomplish its goals.
 In this article, we’ll look at how you can use Information Architecture (IA) to create better designs.

 What is Information Architecture?

 Information Architecture, IA for short, is the process of organizing information in a way that makes it easy to find and understand.
 The goal of IA is to help users find information on your site so that they can complete tasks.
 When your site doesn’t have good IA, users might find it confusing and hard to use.

 In order to organize the information on your site effectively, you have to understand how the different pieces of information work together and how they fit into the big picture of your website.